 Coconut Oil and Sugar Body Scrub

 If you don’t already have a tub of coconut oil stashed away in the refrigerator then you really should consider getting some.
-Coconut oil is about as multipurpose as it gets and can be used for literally everything you can imagine especially when it comes to skin care.
+Coconut oil has a ton of skin benefits and is about as multipurpose as it gets because it can be used for literally everything you can imagine especially when it comes to skin care.
 It is an extremely effective moisturiser and is full of skin-benefiting ingredients and with so many different uses, it’s hard not to want to give it a try.

 Simply melt about two heaped tablespoons of coconut oil by placing it into a plastic bowl and placing the bowl over some hot water until fully melted, then add two tablespoons of sugar and mix together evenly.
 You may need to experiment with the amount until you find the right quantity for yourself as some people like to slather on more or less of a product.
 Apply in the shower to wet skin then rinse to finish.

 Honey, Oil and Sugar Body Scrub

 Honey is another popular choice when it comes to homemade skin care products because of it’s antibacterial and anti-inflammatory properties.
-Any honey can be used but my preference is Manuka honey just because it’s even more beneficial to the skin than regular honey.
+Any honey can be used but my preference is Manuka honey just because Manuka Honey is even more beneficial to the skin than regular honey.
 The oil used for this one can be any variation from coconut oil to olive oil or even baby oil if you wish although my preference would definitely be coconut oil.

 To make, start by slightly warming two or three tablespoons of honey in a plastic bowl over some hot water to make the honey runnier and easier to spread.
 Add one tablespoon of the oil of your choice to the honey followed by two tablespoons of sugar.
 Mix together evenly then apply in the shower to wet skin then rinse thoroughly to finish.